unixcharles/acme-client/README.md

 ## Obtaining a certificate
 ### Ordering a certificate

-To order a new certificate, the client must provider a list of identifiers.
+To order a new certificate, the client must provide a list of identifiers.

-The returned order will contains a list of `Authorization` that need to be completed in other to finalize the order, generally one per identifiers.
+The returned order will contain a list of `Authorization` that need to be completed in other to finalize the order, generally one per identifier.

 Each authorization contains multiple challenges, typically a `dns-01` and a `http-01` challenge.
-The applicant is only required to complete one of the two challenge.
+The applicant is only required to complete one of the two challenges.

 You can access the challenge you wish to complete using the `#dns` or `#http` method.